SaChiaChe/Paper-Summary/README.md

 # Paper Summaries
-Summary of the IDEA Input papers in [IMRAD](https://www.wikiwand.com/en/IMRAD) format :
+Summary of  papers in [IMRAD](https://www.wikiwand.com/en/IMRAD) format :
 - **I**ntroduction: Why was the study undertaken?
 What problem was studied?
 - **M**ethods: How was the problem studied?
 - **R**esults: What were the findings?